 Operations security - It is an oversimplification to say that standard controls against malware would have mitigated the SolarWinds attack.
-Given the attacks use of novel techniques and code the lesson learnt is you (and you suppliers) must go beyond signature based antivirus to application whitelisting and have thorough event logging and analysis in place so you can detect threats and explore historical flows when responding.
+Given the attack's use of novel techniques and code the lesson learnt is you (and your suppliers) must go beyond signature-based antivirus to application whitelisting and have thorough event logging and analysis in place so you can detect threats and explore historical flows when responding.

-Key management (cryptography) - Security professionals, and almost every computer user through awareness raising, knows the value of multifactor authentication (MFA).
+Key management (cryptography) - Security professionals, and almost every computer user through awareness-raising, know the value of multi-factor authentication (MFA).
 However, poor access controls and key management can mean that signing keys can be stolen and MFA can be bypassed.

 Lesson to learn -> Infrastructure and keys must be protected and keys must be changed if at all suspected of compromise.

-Security requirements analysis & specification (Information system acquisition, development & maintenance) - It is important to document the security requirements you have when you acquire systems (like the SolarWinds Orion Platform).
-Software evaluations processes like the Common Criteria can be useful to ensure base products are effective.
+Security requirements analysis & specification (information system acquisition, development & maintenance) - It is important to document the security requirements you have when you acquire systems (like the SolarWinds Orion Platform).
+Software evaluation processes like the Common Criteria can be useful to ensure base products are effective.
 But exemptions are usually made to deviate from the trusted baseline to apply updates.

 This is good when they contain necessary security patches but not so good when they include malware.
 Code control, 'dual' (at least!) review and authorisation processes along with automated code analysis should help.